Our Barbiturate Addiction Treatment in Florida

 Barbiturates are central nervous system depressants that produce a wide range of effects.
 They are a group of drugs known as sedative-hypnotics due to their sleep-inducing and anxiety-reducing effects.
-Depending on the type of barbiturate taken, it can act as an anti-anxiety medicine, a sedative, a mild painkiller or an anticonvulsant.
-They are highly addictive, and abuse of these drugs can lead to addiction of barbiturates and unpredictable effects.
+Depending on the type of barbiturate taken, it can as an anti-anxiety medicine, a sedative, a mild painkiller or an anticonvulsant.
+They are highly addictive, and abuse of these drugs can lead to addiction to barbiturates and unpredictable effects.
 Just a slight overdose can cause coma or death.
 In fact, benzodiazepines, such as Ativan and Valium, have replaced barbiturates in many clinical settings for this reason.
 Nevertheless, hospital staff often use barbiturates in combination with other painkillers to produce anesthesia and to treat epilepsy, headaches, and migraines.
 They are also sometimes used during assisted suicide.
-Help is available 24/7 at our barbiturates treatment center.
+Help is available 24/7 at our barbiturate treatment in Florida.
 Call to get help now

 The Rise and Fall of Barbiturates